 - Things will not always go your way or how you envisioned them unfolding.
 When this occurs you have options; this is where that wise saying comes into play, “Life is 10% what happens to you and 90% how you react”.

 - Money will come and money will go but the memories will last a lifetime.

 - Always kiss each other goodbye and end a phone conversation with “I love you”.

-- Value and love your spouse not “stuff” or materials.
-Obviously you need to maintain your livelihood but at what cost?
+- Value and love your spouse, not “stuff” or materials.
+Obviously, you need to maintain your livelihood but at what cost?
 Is a large home, fancy car, designer clothes, etc. worth both of you working late and never seeing each other?

-- Unplug and shut off screens when speaking with your spouse, give your spouse your undivided attention.
+- Unplug and shut off screens when speaking with your spouse, and give your spouse your undivided attention.
 Isn’t that why you got married?

 - It is called Holy Matrimony for a reason.
 Here comes another valuable saying, “The family that prays together stays together”.
-And trust me, in marriage there is a lot of praying!
+And trust me, in marriage, there is a lot of praying!

 Marriage is tough at times and those who say otherwise are not being truthful.
-However it is also one of the most amazing journeys.
+However, it is also one of the most amazing journeys.
 It is comforting to know that I have a witness, partner, lover, and friend to share this journey with and I wouldn’t have it any other way.